EyalYe/OLEDWidget/README.md

 # Small OLED Weather
 This is a small project I made out of boredom.
 It displays the weather and really any kind of information you like, as long as you have access to an API that serves this information.
-Every time the user presses the button, the page changes.
+Every time "packy" hits the top of the screen, the page changes.
 ## Hardware
 - ESP32-C6
 - SSD1306 0.96" OLED display